Serkali-sudo/realtime-ai-drawing/README.md

 * Enter the API key to the app from settings or it will prompt when you try to run or at start of the app if you havent entered an api key
 * Write a prompt then start drawing

+Video below uses random seed but the app uses a spesific seed for every image by default for consistency.

 https://github.com/Serkali-sudo/realtime-ai-drawing/assets/59535990/2c020736-38ca-4088-af27-eb7cd2a40586

 ## Screenshots